Terror and Consent: Reception

 More critically, the influential establishment journal Foreign Affairs warned that "Some readers will find the notion of a market state more of a caricature than a useful archetype, and scholars of international relations will wish that the book more systematically explored the implications of growing security interdependence for international cooperation."

+David Cameron, then Leader of the Opposition in the United Kingdom, put the book on his 2008 summer reading list for Conservative MPs.